StackZero

 A CTF is a type of competition where teams or individuals compete to find hidden “flags” in computer systems or networks.
 These flags are usually text strings or codes that represent some sort of secret that needs to be protected.

-They are often used in cybersecurity training and education, as they provide a safe and controlled environment for people to learn and practice hacking techniques and strategies.
+They are often used in cybersecurity training and education, providing a safe and controlled environment for people to learn and practice hacking techniques and strategies.

 What Is A PicoCTF?